-The original building boasted 80 dragons that were carved from wood and gilded with gold.
+The original building boasted 80 dragons carved from wood and gilded with gold.
 According to the Kew Gardens website, the dragons disappeared in the 1780s.

-Here's a chance to witness the best of London, while keeping your feet firmly on the ground.
+Here's a chance to witness the best of London while keeping your feet firmly on the ground.

 While Waterloo Bridge is probably one of the duller structures spanning the Thames – it offers the best views, no matter which side of the bridge you're gazing out from.

-So, take your camera and brave the crowds, to see firsthand the many famous icons that make up London's international identity.
+So, take your camera and brave the crowds to see firsthand the many famous icons that make up London's international identity.

+For a different perspective, head straight to Greenwich Park.
 If you walk up to the top of the hill where the Royal Observatory is located, you'll be rewarded in two ways.

 You'll be able to observe the line that represents Greenwich Mean Time in the flesh.
-You'll then be able to gaze out across the park and Greenwich University, to the glittering building of Canary Wharf in the distance.
+You'll then be able to gaze out across the park and Greenwich University to the glittering building of Canary Wharf in the distance.

-To my eternal disappointment, it has rained every single time I've been to Greenwich Park, but I'm sure it would be quite the sight to behold on a sunny day.
+To my eternal disappointment, it has rained every time I've been to Greenwich Park, but I'm sure it would be quite the sight to behold on a sunny day.